nathanallen/nathanallen.github.io/source/_posts/2014-02-11-traffic-calming-in-the-kingdom-of-javascript.markdown

 ---
 Trouble is brewing in the Kingdom of Javascript: the API is fed up with being inundated by AJAX requests.
 It has set new limits on requests.

-Stops signs have hasily been erected around AJAX calls by the Office of the Set Timeout.
+Stops signs have hastily been erected around AJAX calls by the Office of the Set Timeout.
 By decree, every Citizen Function wishing to make a call to the neighboring Kingdom of API must now wait for a period of 200 ms.

 With the new stop signs in place, traffic once again begins to flow.